isomerpages/nparks-gardening/page-index/plant-problems/_posts/2023-09-21-post-Wilting.md

 				<li>Water your plants more regularly during the dry period and consider adding mulch to the base of stems to reduce water loss.</li>
 				<li>Consider moving your plants to a shadier area during particularly hot periods, if applicable.</li>
 			</ul></li>
-  	<li><b>Wilting due to root rot</b>
+  	<li><b>Wilting due to <a href="/page-index/plant-problems/root-rot/">root rot</a></b>
 				<ul>
-					<li>Lots of rain and overwatering can cause root rot, especially if the soil or pot does not drain well.
+					<li>Lots of rain and <a href="/page-index/horticulture-techniques/watering/">overwatering</a> can cause root rot, especially if the soil or pot does not drain well.
 Check your plant’s roots for damage if it has been wilting despite regular watering.</li>
-					<li>If root rot is present, cut off the rotting portions and change the soil to prevent additional rot.
+					<li>If <a href="/page-index/plant-problems/root-rot/">root rot</a> is present, cut off the rotting portions and change the soil to prevent additional rot.
 Check the drainage of your plot or pot to ensure that water can drain away. </li>
-					<li>If the plant can be propagated by cuttings, consider propagating the healthy portions. </li>
+					<li>If the plant can be <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">propagated by cuttings</a>, consider propagating the healthy portions. </li>
 				</ul></li>
 	</ul>
 </section>